-A fun introduction to the water for parent and child, with singing songs, playing with water toys and learning basic skills.
+A fun introduction to the water for parent and child, with songs, water toys and the introduction of a few basic skills.
 Swim diapers required.

-This class is for children who are not quite ready to be in swim lessons without their parent.
+This class is for children not quite ready to begin lessons without their parent.
 It includes basic swim skills and learning to become comfortable in the water with an instructor.

 Learn to Swim Program

-LEVEL 1: Class provides an initial adjustment to the water environment.
-Swimmers will experience bubble blowing and breath control exploring the water while on their front and back both assisted and unassisted.
-Upon successful completion swimmers will be able to kick on a kickboard, steamboat and back glide for two body lengths and jump into the water, all unassisted.
+Level 1: Provides an adjustment to the water environment.
+Swimmers will experience bubble blowing and breath control, exploring the water while on their front and back, both assisted and unassisted.
+Upon successful completion, swimmers will be able to kick on a kickboard, steamboat and back glide for two body lengths and jump into the water, all unassisted.
 Children must be toilet trained.

-LEVEL 2: Builds confidence for the swimmer to perform floats and glides on front and back, while introducing crawlstroke and combined back.
+Level 2: Builds confidence for the swimmer to perform floats and glides on front and back, while introducing crawlstroke and combined back.
 Rotary (side) breathing will be introduced.
-Upon successful completion the swimmer will be able to coordinate side breathing with armstrokes for five breaths and swim five body lengths on their back, winging and kicking.
+Upon successful completion, swimmers will be able to coordinate side breathing with armstrokes for five breaths and swim five body lengths on their back, winging and kicking.

-LEVEL 3: Focuses on further developing crawlstroke skills and will learn backstroke.
-We will also begin to introduce deep water experiences with treading water and beginning diving skills.
+Level 3: Focuses on further developing crawlstroke skills and introduces backstroke.
+We will also begin to introduce deep water experiences (treading water, beginning diving).
 Swimmers will practice performing skills for longer distances.
-Upon successful completion, swimmer will be able swim crawlstroke and backstroke for 25 yards (15 yards of it must be comfortable and consistent).
+Upon successful completion, swimmers will be able swim crawlstroke and backstroke for 25 yards (15 yards of it must be comfortable and consistent).

-LEVEL 4:Introduces breaststroke and standing front dive.
+Level 4:Introduces breaststroke and standing front dive.
 The focus will be increased proficiency and endurance of crawlstroke, backstroke, and treading water.
-Upon successful completion swimmers will be able swim crawlstroke 25 yards, 25 yards backstroke and 25 yards breaststroke.
+Upon successful completion, swimmers will be able swim crawlstroke backstroke and breaststroke, 25 yards each.

-LEVEL 5: Focuses mainly on stroke proficiency and building endurance.
-Upon successful completion, swimmer will be able to swim continuously for 300 yards, tread water for 2 minutes, perform a long shallow dive and demonstrate underwater swimming.
+Level 5: Focuses mainly on stroke proficiency and building endurance.
+Upon successful completion, swimmers will be able to swim continuously for 300 yards, tread water for 2 minutes, perform a long shallow dive and demonstrate underwater swimming.

-At this point your child has developed strong swimming skills.
-However, there are many opportunities available to them as they continue to develop their water skills.
-We offer two tracts of learning: Pre-Competitive, where they learn competitive strokes and skills or Pre-Lifeguarding, where the participant learns more about water safety.
+Once a child has completed all five Learn to Swim levels successfully, there are many additional opportunities available to help them continue to develop their water skills.
+We offer two tracts of learning: Pre-Competitive (focusing on competitive strokes and skills) and Pre-Lifeguarding (focusing on water safety).

-Adaptive swim lesson are designed for individduals 3 years and older with developemental, cognitive, and physical disabilities.
-They are one-on-one so the classes can be personalized for the needs of the participant.
-To participate you will need to:
+Adaptive swim lessons are designed for individuals 3 years and older with developmental, cognitive, and physical disabilities.
+They are one-on-one, so classes can be personalized for the needs of each participant.
+Participants will need to:

 We will not share your e-mail address; we will only use it to provide you with information about THPRD programs, activities and events.
 If, at any time, you no longer wish to receive this information, you may unsubscribe by following simple instructions at the bottom of each e-newsletter.